htruong/hackable-consumer-hardware/README.md

 - Nintendo NES/SNES minis: You can add more games and if you just need a console to play some NES/SNES games that you like, then you should have a look at them.
 - **Where to learn more**: Ben Heck show.
 There isn't a central location for game console hacks afaik, just search *how to jailbreak yourgameconsolemodel*

+## E-readers

+### Barnes and Noble Nook

+The Nook is a Android 2.2 device in disguise.
+It has wifi built-in.
+Coupled with a Raspberry Pi, you can have a nice e-ink display/dashboard.

+### Other notable devices

+- Kindles: Many of them are hackable, but I don't know enough to say what exactly is hackable and what isn't.
+This is a cat-and-mouse game.
+- **Where to learn more**: [HN](https://news.ycombinator.com/item?id=13863046), [Hackaday](https://hackaday.com/tag/ereader/).

 ## Development boards

 ### Expressif ESP8266 (201?)